 The third edition of the OpenGLAM cultural hackathon also took place within the context of the XChange Reality! event.
 The hackathon is part of an international network and strives for the further development of the Austrian cultural landscape with the objective of staying visible in a digital age and making a contribution.
 The participants of the hackathon were invited to experiment with data from the cultural heritage, to develop projects as well as to design and implement concepts – supported by Virtual, Augmented and Mixed Reality techniques.
 Due to the online format, many participants from all over Europe were able to exchange ideas with Austrian players and spend three days working towards a better future.

 The hackathon was successful and resulted in six project concepts and first prototypes.
 The 40 participants developed projects in the fields of virtual museums, archives, second-screen gaming and cultural heritage audio.
 At the same time, the OpenGLAM community grew considerably and the interdisciplinary collaboration was strengthened at the international level.

 “The cultural heritage creates essential connections between individuals.
 The practice of the cultural hackathon makes these connections come to life in every project whereby cooperation stays the key to success in the digital age”, explains Sylvia Petrovic-Majer, co-organiser of the event and community coordinator of the Austrian chapter of OpenGLAM.at.

 XChange Reality! carries on: there will be a demo & poster day in autumn 2020 and the next edition of the cultural hackathon is already in the planning phase.
 More information is available at openglam.at.

-Digital Technologies Research Group Senior Researcher Industry 4.0 Smart Engineering Department of Media and Digital Technologies
+Institute of Creative\Media/Technologies Deputy Academic Director Smart Engineering (BA) Senior Researcher Industry 4.0 Smart Engineering (BA) Department of Media and Digital Technologies